sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

   feature: data/2016-12-05-How-to-calculate-17-billion-similarities/logo.jpg
 ---

 The [previous post](/How_I_calculate_similarities_in_cookit/) described the methodology I've used to calculate similarities between recipes in [cookit](http://cookit.pl).
 If You haven't read it I'll give it 4 minutes because it will make understanding this post easier.
-Go one read it.
+Go one, I'll wait.

 It ended on a happy note and everything seemed to be downhill from there on.
 It was until I tried to run it.
 It took long.
 Very long.
 How long?
 I don't know because I've canceled it after about one hour.
 Going with a famous quote (probably from Einstein, but there [are some ambiguities in this subject](https://www.quora.com/Did-Einstein-really-define-insanity-as-doing-the-same-thing-over-and-over-again-and-expecting-different-results))